2019 - 2023 SCPAMemorandum of Understanding: Article 10: Health and Welfare Benefits for Active Employees

 10.4.1 Long-Term Disability Claims Dispute

-The claims dispute process is described in the Summary Plan Description or Evidence of Coverage.
+The claims dispute process is described in the Policy Certificate.
 The County Human Resources-Risk Management Division will assist employees with claims dispute processing.

 10.5 Workers Compensation

 Any dispute by an employee over a claim processed through workers’ compensation shall be resolved solely through the appropriate appeal procedures of that system.

 10.5.2 Workers’ Compensation Temporary Disability – Supplementing With Paid Leave

 An employee who is absent from work by reasons of industrial injury compensable by temporary disability shall supplement such compensation with enough paid leaves to increase his/her gross earnings to equal his/her regular bi-weekly base salary as follows:

 - All sick leave shall be taken until the remaining sick leave balance is 40 hours or less.

 - Once the sick leave balance is forty (40) hours or less, the employee may elect to supplement by taking any combination of the remaining sick leave, vacation, and/or compensatory time off up to his/her base salary.